Draconizations/LnzLive/GUIDE.md

 Click another ball to connect the two with a Linez entry in the LNZ.

-### Copy L to R
+### Copy-Mirror

-The Copy L to R tool will apply all changes on the left side of the model (i.e. the side with ball number 0 - in LnzLive this is currently the left side when looking at the model head-on, NOT the model's left side) to the right side.
+The Copy-Mirror tool will apply all changes on the left side of the pet (i.e. the side with ball number 0 - in LnzLive this is currently the left side when looking at the pet head-on, NOT the pet's left side) to the right side.
 This includes balls, addballs, paintballs, lines, etc.

 ### Move Head